 The Benefits of Minimally Invasive Treatment

-Many women delay treatment for bleeding, pelvic pain or discomfort because they are concerned about the impact surgery will have on their lives.
+Many women delay treatment for bleeding, pelvic pain, discomfort or incontinence because they are concerned about the impact surgery will have on their lives.
 Conditions previously requiring a woman to undergo major surgery can now often be treated using less-invasive techniques.

-During minimally invasive surgery, physicians use high-definition monitors to obtain 3-D visuals and utilize finely tuned instruments, which provide greater dexterity, precision and control during the operation.
-Because these procedures are performed through a few small — or without any — incisions they result in less pain and scarring, a shorter hospital stay and a quicker return to normal daily life.
+During minimally invasive surgery, physicians use high-definition monitors to view 3-D images and utilize fine instruments, which provide greater dexterity, precision and control during the operation.
+Because these procedures are performed without incisions or through a few small incisions, they result in less pain and scarring, a shorter hospital stay and a quicker return to normal life.

-Minimally invasive and nonsurgical techniques used at the center include:
+Minimally invasive and nonsurgical techniques offered at Sharp Mary Birch include:

 - Endometrial Ablation

 Endometrial ablation is a procedure that provides a solution to heavy periods by removing the endometrium — the inside lining of the uterus.
 This procedure generally does not require a hospital stay.
-This treatment is best suited for premenopausal women who experience heavy menstrual bleeding and who do not plan to have children in the future.
+This treatment is best suited for women prior to menopause who experience heavy menstrual bleeding and who do not plan to have children in the future.

 Hysteroscopy is a technique used to examine the inside of the uterus.
-The hysteroscope is a thin instrument with a lens, light source and camera attached to one end that is inserted through the cervix.
+The hysteroscope is a thin instrument with a lens, light source and camera attached to one end that is inserted into the vagina and through the cervix.
 This allows very careful and thorough examination of the uterus.
-This technique is often used in diagnosis, biopsy of the uterus to check for cancerous growth or to treat an underlying problem such as the removal of small polyps or fibroids.
+This technique is often used in diagnosis, biopsy of the uterus to check for cancerous growths or to treat an underlying problem such as the removal of small polyps or fibroids.
 Hysteroscopy can also be used for tubal sterilization.